-From a competitiveness perspective, South Africa is ranked 48th out of 141 countries on the United Nations World Economic Forum International Tourism Competitive Index.
-South Africa is ranked the top tourism destination in sub-Saharan Africa, and the second most popular destination in Africa, after Morocco, based on international tourist numbers.
-Of particular interest is that South Africa ranks in 20th place for its cultural resources, 22nd for its natural resources, 15th for its positive business environment, 25th for wildlife and 15th for its World Heritage Sites.
+From a competitiveness perspective, South Africa was ranked 48th out of 141 and the top tourism destination in sub-Saharan Africa, the second most popular destination in Africa, after Morocco, based on international tourist numbers on the United Nations World Economic Forum International Tourism Competitive Index.
+South Africa's key policy and other enabling conditions, such as air transport infrastructure, tourism service infrastructure, price competitiveness, ground and port infrastructure, and international openness, were identified as the main driving forces behind its competitiveness in regional and global arenas.
+It ranked in 20th place for its cultural resources, 22nd for its natural resources, 15th for its positive business environment, 25th for wildlife and 15th for its World Heritage Sites.
 South Africa also ranks 24th overall in online searches for nature related activities.
-However, we were ranked only 67th for ease of visa access.
-Areas of improvement include security, health, labour market.
-Although South Africa is doing relatively well in the number of Blue Flag Accredited beaches, there is still a need for further protection of our coastline.
+South Africa's natural environment is one of its greatest tourism resources, and, therefore, the tourism industry needs to be actively involved in conserving and protecting it.
+In respect of ease of visa access, it ranked 67th and areas of improvement include security, health and the labour market.
+Although South Africa is doing relatively well in the number of Blue Flag Accredited beaches, there is still a need for further protection of the coastline.